-Digitisation is a process that allows The Library to produced copyright-cleared electronic versions of key book chapters and journal articles.
+Digitisation is a process that allows The Library to produce copyright-cleared electronic versions of key book chapters and journal articles.
 Most book chapters or journal articles can be requested and digitised.
 However, The Library must comply with the Copyright Licensing Agency (CLA) and so all requested items must meet the following regulations:

-More information can be found on the Information Governance web pages
+More information can be found on the Information Governance web pages.

 We cannot digitise material that is already available electronically from the library.